NAU-IoT/Power-Monitoring/README.md

   - Change into RaspberryPi directory `cd RaspberryPi`
   - Create script to run code `nano [YourFileName].py`
   - Paste code from github file PowerMonitor.py into your script
-  - Change code according to your implementation, I.E. topic, servers, etc...
+  - Change code according to your implementation, I.E. topic, TLS set, etc...
+  - Use command sudo su to get root user permissions (script only works when ran with root permissions)
   - Run script with `python3 [YourFileName].py`
   - Done!